Will CBD Oil Show Up in a Drug Test?

 Research is encouraging and slowly reprogramming the way we think about hemp.
-But even with so many potential benefits to be gained a drug test may still hold us back.
+But even with so many potential benefits to be gained the question of “will CBD oil show up in a drug test” may still hold us back.

 Maybe.
 Here’s the complicated part.
-There are a lot of variables at work here, from the drug test itself (different manufacturers, different detection levels/sensitivities, etc.), and the individual that consumes the CBD.
+There are a lot of variables at work here, from the drug test itself (different manufacturers, different detection levels, sensitivities, etc.), and the individual that consumes the CBD product.
 Here are some additional factors to consider:

-Ananda’s official position with regards to our full-spectrum CBD oil and drug tests:
+Ananda’s official position with regards to our full-spectrum hemp products and drug tests:

 Our products do contain less than .3% THC and an array of other rare cannabinoids.
 Because of this, we CANNOT guarantee a negative drug test.
 If you are worried about passing a drug test for your employee or other reason, we do not recommend taking our products as there is a chance you will test positive.
 If you have any questions, please send us an email to email@example.com.